dylan-cancelliere/cfg2g/README.md

 ## **Data Sources**

 All data provided by this site is exclusively the opinion of its individual author, supplemented by sources you may find linked.
-Any questions, concerns, or comments about the ratings should be left in the Discord, or where appropriate [sjprit@proton.me](mailto:sjprit@proton.me).
+Any questions, concerns, or comments about the ratings should be left in the Discord.

 ## Current Planned Features